Want to make the most of your webinar?

 The Best Webinar Platforms For Business

-Without further adieu, here are our picks for the best webinar platforms.
+Without further adieu, here are our picks for the best online webinar platforms.

-Hands down, WebinarJam is one of the best platforms in the biz.
+Hands down, WebinarJam is one of the best webinar hosting platforms in the biz.

 A few things it does really well:

-- It’s also an exceptional platform for communicating with your viewers during the webinar
+- Communication.
+It’s also an exceptional platform for communicating with your viewers during the webinar.

-Additionally, it allows you moderate incoming comments before they appear in the chat, highlight the most relevant comments and poll your audience.
-You can also include up to six presenters in one screen, temporarily turn a viewer into a presenter, and its compatible with virtually all browsers.
+Additionally, it allows you to moderate incoming comments before they appear in the chat, highlight the most relevant comments, and poll your audience.
+You can also include up to six presenters in one screen, temporarily turn a viewer into a presenter, and it’s compatible with virtually all browsers.

 Other notable features include:

-- Stream to Facebook Live, YouTube Live, or our private JamCast broadcaster
+- Ability to stream to Facebook Live, YouTube Live, or our private JamCast broadcaster

 - Secure webinar rooms with password protection